omerher/ig-upload-helper/README.md

 ```
 You can change the caption to whatever format you want using thee keywords, or add additional features if you know Python.

-4. Go into line 114 in *main.py* and change `parent_path  =  "ENTER_FULL_PATH_TO/Instagram Upload Bot/media"` and change it to the full path of the 'media' folder (e.g., `parent_path  =  "E:/Coding/Instagram Upload Bot/media"`).
-Make sure to replace and backslash `\` with a regular slash `/`.
-You also have to change line 61 in *uploader.py* to the same path.

-5. The final thing to do is run *setup.py*.
+4. The final thing to do is run *setup.py*.
 This is a GUI with settings needed to run the program.
 To run the file all you have to do is make sure the virtual environment is activated (you should see **(venv)** at the beginning of the line in your CMD window, if it's not activated, check step 7 in Installation), and enter `python setup.py` into the CMD window.
 Enter all the information in the program and press save.

 ## Usage